+Sedation can be used for everything from preventative dentistry procedures to oral surgery.
 There are a few different medications that we use to help the dental experience be less tense and less painful.
 Some are administered locally to help take away the pain.
-Others are administered to help you relax during the procedures Dr. Stubbs performs, and these can be given in a variety of ways.
+Others are administered to help you relax during the procedures our doctors perform and these can be given in a variety of ways.

-For some treatments, we’ll put you into a deep sleep.
-To decide which is the best kind of sedation or anesthetic for you, Dr. Stubbs will consult with you.
+For some treatments, we’ll put you into a deep sleep using IV sedation.
+To decide which is the best kind of sedation or anesthetic for you, one of our dentists will consult with you.
 You’ll often have some options to choose from.
 The type of procedure you’re receiving, your health history and allergies are some of the factors that must be considered.
 A root canal will require different medication than a filling, for example.

 These are the different levels of sedation: